svaksha/diversity-index/di-conferences-events.md

 ----

-# CLOSED
+# PAST
-A list of concluded events, including those whose call for proposals (CFP) has **CLOSED**.
-Check their website to see if registration tickets to attend the conference are still available on sale.
+A list of events that were conducted OR whose call for proposals (CFP) has **CLOSED** - check their website for registration ticket information.

 ### GHC.USA
 + __What__:: The [Grace Hopper Celebration](http://gracehopper.org/) (USA), offers the following grants: